 Reduced inflammation has plenty of other body benefits, including weight loss and ease maintaining a healthy weight.

-The high amount of protein in tofu means you'll manage to feel full eating fewer calories which can make a huge difference in weight loss.
+The high amount of protein in tofu means you'll manage to feel full eating fewer calories which can make a huge difference in weight loss - read this page about the science behind weight loss here.

-In fact, there is evidence that soy protein can make a bigger difference in weight loss than other types of protein, as some studies have shown that people that got their protein from soy lost more body fat than those that relied on animal-based source.
+In fact, there is evidence that soy protein can make a bigger difference in weight loss than other types of protein, as some studies have shown that people that got their protein from soy lost more body fat than those that relied on animal-based source .
+Here are some of our favorite soy protein powders.

-In fact, studies have shown that men can reduce their risk of prostate cancer by eating tofu and women that eat plenty of tofu every week are over 60% less likely to develop the kinds of risky breast tissue that often cause breast cancer.
+In fact, studies have shown that men can reduce their risk of prostate cancer by eating tofu and women that eat plenty of it every week are over 60% less likely to develop the kinds of risky breast tissue that often cause breast cancer .

 Genistein, a phytonutrient found in soy, has been studied extensively to try to understand the role it places in cancer prevention.
 The evidence shows that increases the quantities of a protein called p53 that is responsible for suppressing tumor growth, especially in the breasts and prostate.